coding-priest7/el_pais_scrapper/README.md

 # el_pais_scrapper
 A script demonstrating skills in web scraping, API integration, and text processing using the Selenium framework

+# Note : The final output can be seen in final_output.txt file
 ## Problem Statement

 This Python project aims to scrape and analyze articles from the "Opinion" section of El País, a Spanish news outlet.
 The main objectives are: